Sterile neutrino searches with reactor antineutrinos using coherent neutrino-nucleus scattering experiments: Active-Sterile Neutrino Mixing Sensitivity

 The expected number of events decreases with a decrease in the target mass number.
-So to enhance the sensitivity of the detector it is required to increase the neutrino flux, exposure time, or the target mass.
-At a given reactor power, in order to increase the CE$\nu$NS interaction rate the actual target mass number of the detector is more critical.
-Hence, it is a good idea to increase the detector mass although handling of detector is bit cumbersome.
-Taking into account the backgrounds, it is observed that CE$\nu$NS detectors offer a mass advantage of one order of magnitude assuming that measurements of eV-scale recoil thresholds are feasible and a signal-to-background ratio of about 1 can be achieved in the experiment~\cite{Bowen:2020unj}.
+Therefore, to enhance the sensitivity of the detector, it is required to increase the neutrino flux, exposure time, or the target mass.
+At a given reactor power, in order to increase the CE$\nu$NS interaction rate the actual target mass number of the detector is more crucial.
+Consequently, increasing the detector mass is a prudent choice, even if it adds some complexity to handling.
+Taking into account the backgrounds, it is observed that detectors in CE$\nu$NS experiment exhibit a mass advantage of one order of magnitude, assuming that measurements of eV-scale recoil thresholds are feasible and a signal-to-background ratio of about 1 can be achieved in the experiment~\cite{Bowen:2020unj}.
 Figure~\ref{fig:SenApsaraDetmass} shows the ASN mixing sensitivity in sin$^22\theta_{14}$ -- $\Delta m^2_{41}$ plane at 95$\%$ C.L. for an exposure of 1 yr for different mass of the detector.
-Figure~\ref{fig:SenApsaraDetmass}(a) shows for Si detector and Fig.~\ref{fig:SenApsaraDetmass}(b) for Ge detector with masses 10 kg, 50 kg and 100 kg.
+Figure~\ref{fig:SenApsaraDetmass}(a) shows for Si detector and Fig.~\ref{fig:SenApsaraDetmass}(b) for Ge detector, both with masses 10 kg, 50 kg, and 100 kg.
 It can be noted here that, sensitivities are extracted considering a threshold of 100 eV and 20 eV for silicon and germanium detector, respectively.
 At a given detector mass at higher $\Delta m^2_{41}$ the sensitivity in sin$^22\theta_{14}$ is more as compared to lower $\Delta m^2_{41}$.
-The sensitivity improves in all regions of sin$^22\theta_{14}$ with increase in detector mass as the number of expected events increases.
-It can be seen that the Ge detector excludes both allowed regions of GALLIUM experiment.
+The sensitivity improves in all regions of sin$^22\theta_{14}$ with an increase in detector mass as the number of expected events increases.
+It is evident that the Ge detector excludes both allowed regions of the GALLIUM experiment.